Judge Dredd

 Judge Joseph Dredd is a fictional character created by writer John Wagner and artist Carlos Ezquerra.
-He first appeared in the second issue of 2000 AD (1977), which is a British weekly anthology comic.
-He is the magazine's longest-running character.
+He first appeared in the second issue of the British weekly anthology comic 2000 AD (1977).
+He is the magazine's longest-running character, and in 1990 he got his own title, the Judge Dredd Megazine.
 He also appears in a number of film and video game adaptations.

 Judge Dredd is a law enforcement and judicial officer in the dystopian future city of Mega-City One, which covers most of the east coast of North America.
 He is a "street judge", empowered to summarily arrest, convict, sentence, and execute criminals.

-In Great Britain, the character of Dredd and his name are sometimes invoked in discussions of police states, authoritarianism, and the rule of law.
-Over the years, Judge Dredd has been hailed as one of the best satires of American and British culture with an uncanny trend to predict upcoming trends and events such as mass surveillance, the rise of populist leaders, and the COVID-19 pandemic.
-In 2011, IGN ranked Judge Dredd 35th among the top 100 comic book heroes of all time.
+Judge Dredd stories often satirise American and British culture, with a focus on authoritarianism and police brutality.

 Judge Dredd made his live-action debut in 1995 in Judge Dredd, portrayed by Sylvester Stallone.
 Later, he was portrayed by Karl Urban in the 2012 adaptation Dredd.
 In audio dramas by Big Finish Productions, Dredd is voiced by Toby Longworth.